History of Suresnes: Beginnings

-On July 16, 1789, just as the “Great Fear” was beginning, the Suresnes municipal assembly decided to patrol the town all night, “because of the brigandage that is taking place in various parts of the kingdom, in connection with the constitutional revolutions,” without however saying a word about the storming of the Bastille.
+On July 16, 1789, just as the "Great Fear" was beginning, the Suresnes municipal assembly decided to patrol the town all night, "because of the brigandage that is taking place in various parts of the kingdom, in connection with the constitutional revolutions", without however saying a word about the storming of the Bastille.
 The following day, it declared that the village gates would henceforth be guarded.
 On August 2, the council created a flag for Suresnes: a red cross with a white hexagon in the middle, bearing the letters S. L. (Saint-Leufroy), with four blue squares in the corners charged with a golden fleur-de-lys.
 Suresnes is inscribed at the top, "1789" at the bottom.
 The coat of arms was definitively adopted by the municipality in 1962.
 The flag is blessed on August 15.
 Eight military companies (initially without arms or uniforms) were also formed in the village, making Suresnes one of the first communes around the capital to set up a National Guard.
 Paris was short of weapons, so the village ordered some from the Charleville factory.
 The guard was then reorganized into four companies, and the decision was taken to affiliate it with the Paris National Guard.
-On October 25, a tricolor uniform was created, bearing the initials “S. L.."
+On October 25, a tricolor uniform was created, bearing the initials "S. L.".

 Plaque on the site of the first town hall of Suresnes.

 With the provost's office soon to disappear, the first town hall took up residence until 1792 in a house on the corner of Rue du Moutier and Place de la Croix.
 The assemblies of 1787 were replaced in early 1790 by new ones, with six municipal officers and twelve notables (elected by just under 80 voters).
 On January 31, Bougault was elected mayor.
 On February 21, 1790, the municipal officers swore loyalty to the king, the nation, and the law in the Place de la Croix.

-Revolutionary reforms led to the end of the Saint-Germain-des-Prés abbey's guardianship of Suresnes: its former possessions were later sold as national property for the benefit of the commune.
+Revolutionary reforms led to the end of the Saint-Germain-des-Prés abbey's guardianship of Suresnes: its former possessions were later sold as national property to benefit the commune.
 Various owners, such as Deslandes and Lebeau, purchased the property.
-However, taxes, even when requested under the seal of civic-mindedness, were still a problem, with the Receveur des Finances complaining several times about the slowness of Suresnois to pay them.
+However, taxes, even when requested under the seal of civic-mindedness, remained a problem, with the Receveur des Finances complaining several times about the Suresnois' slowness to pay them.
 Privileges having been abolished, municipal officers took the place of the former lords in the pews reserved for them in the church, putting an end to what had caused a great deal of tension under the Ancien Régime.